Getting started¶

 Private community

-Whether you are new or a seasoned programming expert, you will learn how to use the hottest Python tools to your advantage in trading.
+Whether you are new to coding or a seasoned programming expert, you will learn how to use the latest Python tools to your advantage in trading.

 Appreciation